korningf/cso-git/README.md

 # Attribution

+*Stephane Korning* (stefuss@yahoo.com) for the original idea and impetus.

-Johannes Schindelin for Git-For-Windows and the git-sdk-64 (Herculean work!).
+*Johannes Schindelin* for Git-For-Windows and the git-sdk-64 (Herculean work!).

 [git for windows](https://gitforwindows.org/install-inside-msys2-proper.html)

-Alex Sarmiento for GitPortable-Pacman and David Gleba for a later port of it.
+*Alex Sarmiento* for GitPortable-Pacman and *David Gleba* for a latert port.

 [gitportable-pacman](https://github.com/dgleba/gitportable-pacman)